2009–10 Slovak Cup

 The 2009–10 Slovak Cup was the 41st season of Slovakia's annual knock-out cup competition and the seventeenth since the independence of Slovakia.
-It began on 5 August 2009 with Round 1 and ended on 11 May 2010 with the Final.
+It began on 5 August 2009 with the matches of first round and ended on 11 May 2010 with the final.
 The winners of the competition earned a place in the third qualifying round of the UEFA Europa League.
 Košice were the defending champions.

 First round

 The games were played on 5 August 2009.